MileHacker Logo

 • Major rental companies exist in larger cities like Chengdu.

-• Driving in China can be challenging due to different rules and etiquette.
+• Driving in China can be difficult because of different rules and etiquette.

 • Generally not advised for tourists unfamiliar with Chinese conditions.